Vidvox/vvedu/pages/teaching/teaching_module_1.md

 ### Lecture Notes

+- What are visuals?
+A historical context.
+- - Theater
+- - Light projections
+- - Film
+- - Video
+- What is video?
-1. What is a video signal?
+- - What is a video signal?
-2. What are the different types of media files for live visuals?
+- - - How is video different from film?
+- - - Analog (eg NTSC, PAL) vs Digital
+- - How is video transmitted and stored?
+- - - Types of cables
+- - - Physical media and digital files
-3. What is a video codec?
+- What is a media codec?
+- - How do image / video codecs work?
+- - What image / video codecs are commonly used today?
+- Video generators
+- - Analog synthesizers
+- - Digital video synthesizers: Using code to create interactive imagery

 ### Discussions